Tote Withdrawal Time Test: 2 minutes via Visa (2026)

 Enter the Withdrawal Amount

 Now, you will need to enter your withdrawal amount.
 In this case, we chose the minimum of £10.
 Finally, tap the ‘Withdraw’ button.
-In our test, it took less than 15 minutes for the money to arrive, which was great.
+In our test, it took 2 minutes for the money to arrive, which was great.

 Tote Withdrawal